 Ultra-clean welding is ideal for most industries, but there are certain ones which require:

 Alternative energy and chemical manufacturing were previously mentioned, but the semiconductor, medical device and life sciences commonly require high purity welds as well.

-Orbital welding is generally used to provide the cleanest welds possible, significantly reducing a risk of micro contamination.
+Orbital welding is generally used to provide the cleanest welds possible for custom plastic fabrication projects, significantly reducing a risk of micro contamination.
 Bacteria present in a delivery system is a significant problem for all of the industries mentioned above.